 Sculptures and Murals

 Athens’ most recognizable sculptures are a series of giant bulldogs painted in colorful designs.
-To check out more sculptures, visit Steve Sweetser’s kinetic “Tree of Oneta” near the historic Southern Mill complex or Abbot Pattison’s infamous “Iron Horse” visible from Highway 15 N. in Greensboro.
-Popular murals include Taylor Shaw’s ATHENS Mural near Classic City Cycling, Dave Jenkins’ at Last Resort Grill, Anthony Wislar at Creature Comforts Brewery, Jamie Calkin at Flowerland and Michael Ross on Hawthorne Avenue.
+To check out more sculptures, visit Steve Sweetser’s kinetic “Tree of Oneta” near the historic Southern Mill complex, Rick Herzog’s “Trail Blossom” at Dudley Park or “Origins,” a work by David Hale, David Harrison and Peter McCarron located at the Athens-Clarke County Extension Office.
+Popular murals include Taylor Shaw’s ATHENS Mural near Classic City Cycling and those of David Jenkins at Last Resort Grill, Anthony Wislar at Creature Comforts Brewery, Jamie Calkin at Flowerland and Michael Ross on Hawthorne Avenue.

 Art Classes